Atalykis/fox_test/README.md

 You are expected to write your code `main.js` in the root folder.
 Expected results are located in the `expectedResults.js` file.

+You should use regex to extract information from samples.

 To check your results when you're done run `yarn test` or `npm run test` depending on what tool you use.

 All the test must pass in order for the test to be considered complete.
 We expect something that is legible and comprehensible by a regular software developper.

 Good luck !